 Dogs Victoria members should be familiar with their local council or shire’s DAMP.
 It is a condition of membership that Dogs Victoria members comply with the relevant local laws and ordinances for their area.

-As each local government area will have its own regulations on the use of land for the purposes of breeding, Dogs Victoria members are advised to contact their local councils for further information.
+As each local government area will have its own regulations on the use of land for the purposes of breeding, Dogs Victoria members who are registered breeders are advised to contact their local councils for further information on local planning laws.
 Dogs Victoria members should be aware that their local councils may inspect their premises to ensure that the all permits and requirements for the keeping (and if appropriate, breeding) of dogs are being met.
 Animal inspectors are empowered to act as per the appropriate state and local laws.

 For more information on local laws please contact Dogs Victoria.